Revolut Business account review

 This digital banking challenger offers business accounts with a wide range of features.
 Learn more about the tools on offer and the fees involved with Revolut Business.

-Revolut offers 4 accounts designed for businesses.
-Its basic business account has no monthly fee but it comes with fewer features and smaller allowances compared to the other 3 accounts that have a monthly fee.
+Read the full methodologyRevolut offers 4 accounts designed for businesses.
+They all charge a monthly fee, but you get more features the more you pay.
 You also have the option to pay as you go for features you use that aren’t included in your allowance.
 To be eligible for a Revolut Business account, your business must be incorporated.
 If you’re a sole trader or freelancer, you won’t be eligible but you can apply for Revolut Pro instead.

 Revolut says it understands how important it is for international businesses to save on transfer costs and send global payments quickly.
-A Revolut business account allows companies to manage and transfer money across different currencies.
+A Revolut Business account allows companies to manage and transfer money across different currencies.
 These accounts are available in the UK, the US, Australia and the EU.

 Like many of its app-based competitors, Revolut works entirely from your phone or tablet, apart from the physical cards you are issued alongside the app.